 About the Child Cohort

 This cohort started in 2008 with 8,500 children aged 9 years.
 Information was collected from parents, teachers, Principals and the children themselves.
 Additional perspectives were collected by post from non-resident parents and regular carers of the Study Child.
 This cohort was revisited at age 13 years and most recently at age 17/18 years.
 Further information on the Child Cohort can be found via the Information for Researchers page.
-This cohort will be visited again when they are 20 years old.
+This cohort will be visited again in the latter part of 2018 when they are 20 years old.

 About the Infant Cohort

 Data collection for the Infant Cohort started in 2008 with over 11,000 9-month-olds and their families.
 Follow-up waves were completed when the child was aged 3 years, 5 years and 7/8 years (postal).
 Depending on the particular wave, information has been collected from parents, carers, non-resident parents, teachers and principals.
 Further information on the Infant Cohort can be found via the Information for Researchers page.
-The next visit to this cohort is currently underway at age 9 years.
+The next visit to this cohort at age 9 years will conclude shortly.